senlyu/TravelersCompetition/README.md

 Need to decided:
-1.what is c stat
+1. what is c stat
-2.why c stat is high
+2. why c stat is high
 3.